Coronavirus cure: Tamil Nadu doctor from Rathna Siddha Hospital claims to have invented medicine

 Meanwhile, Tamil Nadu Health Minister C Vijayabaskar said that the state is "well prepared and is taking all precautionary and preventive steps" to tackle any possible infections.

-More than 50 million people across China have been put under partial or complete lock down as the country's government steps up its response.
+More than 50 million people across China have been put under partial or complete lockdown as the country's government steps up its response.

 Meanwhile, a confirmed coronavirus case is yet to be discovered in India but a series of similar hospitalisations in four cities - Kolkata, Jaipur, Chandigarh and Patna - as well as the death of a Thai national in West Bengal's capital on Monday, raised fears of the pathogen having arrived on Indian soil.